-- a host computer that conforms to the host software and hardware requirements - some target hardware containing a debug interface supported by DSTREAM.
+- A host computer that conforms to the host software and hardware requirements. - Some target hardware containing a debug interface supported by DSTREAM.

-• Connecting the DSTREAM unit on page 3-3.
+- Connecting the DSTREAM unit on page 3-3. - Tracing with DSTREAM on page 3-7.

-- Hot-plugging and unplugging the debug cable on page 3-5 - Tracing with DSTREAM on page 3-6.
+- About hot-plugging and unplugging the debug cable on page 3-5. - About tracing with DSTREAM on page 3-6.